We’ve all heard that content is king, but UI just might be its queen.

 Nurture Digital’s homepage focuses on bold typography, but the heading doesn’t take up the entire screen:

 It’s still bold and a little larger than average, but other UI elements are at play here too.

 Compare this to the site of photographer Peter Van Alphen, whose homepage consists of just three words, only one of which is fully readable at a time:

 While this first impression doesn’t really tell you exactly what he does, it’s so intriguing that you find yourself searching for more information.
 This approach is likely more effective for creative-focused businesses, but it can make a strong impression for the right audiences.

-Web design and UI trends in 2020 are becoming bolder and more brilliant.
+Startup Web Design Agency and UI trends in 2020 are becoming bolder and more brilliant.
 Designers are taking risks, and it’s paying off.
 You might see some of these elements combined to create even more interesting websites moving forward, so don’t hesitate to experiment and see what works for your audience.

 As you design your UI, remember not to rely on trends just because they’re trendy.
 Your customer should remain the focus of any design, so know your audience and design for them—not just the trends.

 Samantha Rupp holds a Bachelor of Science in Business Administration.
 She is the managing editor for 365businesstips.com as well as a marketing expert for TransUnion Shareable for Hires.
 She lives in San Diego, California and enjoys spending time on the beach, reading up on current industry trends, and traveling.